 What was your path to your current position?

 I wanted to study architecture and ended up choosing industrial design as my major in undergrad and graduate school in Taiwan.
 I worked in Taiwan for a couple of years before coming to a design agency in San Francisco.

 Before Square, I worked in a wide range of design workplaces, from small ID design consultancies to corporations focused on hardware.
-Through these experiences, I learned about manufacturing, design storytelling, and engineering — all of which help me as an industrial designer.
+Through these experiences, I learned about manufacturing, design storytelling and engineering – all of which help me as an industrial designer.

 I joined Square seven years ago.
 I spent my first six months figuring things out.
 Who were the right stakeholders to pull in for a project?
 What was the right design iteration process?
 After gaining a holistic understanding of the company vision and structure, I got to work on exploring concepts and making physical prototypes for show-and-tell with cross-functional teams.
 That iterative, communicative way led me to an industrial design lead position.

 Kyoto breakfast restaurant 喜心.
-IG: Last year, I went to a Kyoto restaurant where they serve a traditional breakfast in the Gion neighborhood.
+IG: Last year, I went to a Kyoto restaurant where they serve a traditional breakfast in the Gion neighbourhood.
 The breakfast journey is just amazing.
 First I chose my preferred bowl, made by local ceramicists.
-Then I ate homemade pickles, charcoal-grilled maruboshi sardine, smoky Hōjicha tea, rich flavor soup, and then a couple of bites of rice cooked for different amounts of time in a donabe.
-You can really taste the different textures and flavors.
+Then I ate homemade pickles, charcoal-grilled maruboshi sardine, smoky Hōjicha tea, rich flavour soup, and then a couple of bites of rice cooked for different amounts of time in a donabe.
+You can really taste the different textures and flavours.
 After these courses, I had the option to purchase the utensils from my meal through Square!
 The overall experience was just so joyful and seamless.

 What’s a piece of advice you’d give on getting creative?

 Always be curious about what’s happening behind the scenes and why.

 I think curiosity is the most important thing for becoming a creative person (designer or not).